hideodaikoku/silent-valley/content/blog/06-typhoon/index.md

 One by one, **the_pilot** replied with guttural laughter between sips of pale ale and bad singing.

 > HO HO HO!
 FOR THE LAST TIME, I CAN'T TELL YOU, **spirit**!
-YOU HAVE TO FIGURE IT OUT EACH TIME 🐦
+YOU HAVE TO FIGURE IT OUT.🐦

-> I AM JUST THE PILOT.
-I AM TO TRANSPORT THE LIVING ACROSS THE FLOOD.
-FOR A FEE OF COURSE.
-AFTER YOU GET OFF, I'LL BE TAKING SOME PHOTONS HO HO HO! 🐦
+> ALL I CAN SAY IS, YOU GOTTA FIND THE SHEPHERD.
+HE HAS ALL THE ANSWERS HO HO HO 🐦

 **Chi** felt scared.
 At least **the_pilot** didn't want to harm her.